 There are many uses for canola oil, just like with soybean oil.
 It is a functional fuel that is a good replacement for non-renewable resources, such as the petroleum oils used in lipsticks, candles, biofuels, lubricants, and inks.
 However, as a vegetable oil for cooking, canola oil can provide users with many health benefits that other oils simply cannot provide.
 Some of these valuable health benefits are explained below.

 Health benefits of canola oil include:

-Diabetes: Monounsaturated fats not only help to prevent heart disease, but they can also help to maintain glucose levels in the blood.
-This means that the chances of developing diabetes is far smaller, since glucose levels are kept in balance.
+Monounsaturated fats not only help to prevent heart disease, but they can also help to maintain glucose levels in the blood.
+This means that the chances of developing diabetes are far smaller since glucose levels are kept in balance.
 The metabolism of the body keeps glucose and insulin levels in line, so even if you do suffer from diabetes, you are less likely to suffer from spikes and drops in blood sugar that are so dangerous to people with diabetes.

 Improves Glycemic control

 Word of Caution: There have been plenty of critiques of canola oil since the processing can often remove the beneficial aspects of canola oil.
 Also, there has been some evidence that the omega-3 fatty acid content is lowered during this processing.
 Finally, the erucic acid that is thought to be in low levels in most canola oil may be higher than originally expected.
 Basically, speak to your medical professional before switching anything in your diet, and be sure that the benefits of canola oil are what you are seeking in your healthy eating choices.